DmitrJuga/MyContacts/readme.md

 **Extra:**
 - Launch Screen, AppIcon (images from free web sources);
-- My own `Utils` class for routine functions like phone number formatting or e-mail validation _(some based on solution examples from [stackoverflow.com] (http://stackoverflow.com/))_.
+- My own `Utils` class for routine functions like phone number formatting or e-mail validation _(some based on solutions from [stackoverflow.com] (http://stackoverflow.com/))_.

 ## More Screenshots